g0dnerd/sevenhells/README.md

 * introduce rarity system

 ## KNOWN BUGS & ISSUES
+* enemies getting through crashes the game because its anims are no longer defined
 * beating the last level crashes the game
 * sometimes, shots get caught and the projectile isn't destroyed
 * white gems have poor visibility